 Table 1.
-Status of R eal Devices (continued) Device Status Keyword Keyword Meaning Device Type Type of Status DIALED TO The device is dedicated to the indicated virtual machine through the DIAL command.
+Status of F Real Devices (continued) Device Status Keyword Keyword Meaning Device Type Type of Status DIALED TO The device is dedicated to the indicated virtual machine through the DIAL command.
 3270 display, communication lines Active (dedicated) DISABLED The device is unavailable to users.
 Display, 3270 printer, communication lines Free DRAINED The device is unavailable for processing spool files.
-Unit record device Free DRAINING The device will become unavailable for processing spool files after finishing the current file.
-Unit record device Active (CP) ENABLED The device is available to users but is not in use.
-Display, 3270 printer, communication lines Free FREE The device is available but is not in use.
+Unit record device Free DRAINING RAINING The device will become unavailable for Unit record of processing spool files after finishing the current file.
+Active (CP) ENABLED Display, 3270 printer, communication lines Free FREE The device is available but is not in use.
 DASD, CTCA, tape drive Free INT REQ The device requires operator intervention.
 Unit record device Active (CP) INT REQUIRED The device requires operator intervention.
 Any Active (CP or dedicated) LOGON AS A user has logged on to the device.
 Display, communication lines Active (CP) MOUNT REQ A printer or card punch is waiting for you to change the paper or cards (mount a new form).
 Card punch, printer Active (CP) OFFLINE The device is unavailable to CP.
 Any Offline PRINTING The device is printing a spool file.
 Printer Active (CP) PUNCHING The device is punching a spool file.
 Card punch Active (CP) READING The device is reading a card deck.
 Card reader Active (CP) SEC Specifies the security label of files that can be printed on the printer.
 This is used only when an ESM is installed and security label checking is enabled.
 If a security label is not assigned to the printer, the SEC field is followed by the word NONE.
 No files can be printed until the printer is STARTed with a valid security label.
 Printer Active (CP) SETUP REQ An impact printer is waiting for you to check the alignment of the paper on the printer.
 Printer Active (CP)